andormade/andor.cool/README.md

 # andor.cool

 Hello there! 👋 You just found the source code of my personal website.
 It's powered by a static site generator I wrote in Rust, without using any third-party libraries.
-This whole project is a playground for me to improve my, let’s say, “rusty” Rust skills.
+This whole project is a playground for me to improve my “rusty” Rust skills.
 Originally, I wanted to write it in C, but Netlify still doesn't support deploying C projects. :(

 For storing the content, I'm using Markdown files with Front Matter, and with Liquid and Handlebars templates.
-This approach was inspired by Jekyll, which uses a similar structure for content management.
+I was inspired by Jekyll, which uses a similar structure for content management.

 ## Requirements